triggermains/triggermains.github.io/docs/guides/trigger/quick.md

 Trigger is an Electric - Stun agent of the OBOL Squad faction.
 Her role in a team is that of an off-field stunner with good supporting abilities, especially with her W-Engine.

-This makes her a perfect team-mate for DPSes that require a long time on-field
+This makes her a perfect team-mate for DPSes that require a long time on the field.

+If you need it, here is a quick overview of the materials needed to upgrade her:

+_TODO: replace with a guid_